 A traditional request will be made to the village headman to ask permission to look around the village.
 Prior to departure, guests will be informed of the cultural protocol when entering a village, and as part of the tour will partake in a kava ceremony, watch a Fijian meke and tour the village.
 The village tour takes about 2 hours.
 Please wear comfortable shoes and bring along your cameras.

-Natadola Bay blends world class golf architecture with dramatic landscapes from rolling pastures through to absolute beachfront.
-With…Discover more
+Natadola Bay blends world-class golf architecture with dramatic landscapes from rolling pastures through to absolute beachfront.
+With the…Discover more

 The Leisure Concierge at the InterContinental Fiji Golf Resort & Spa is here to make your stay more…Discover more

 Overlooking an ocean of unforgettable sunsets join us at dusk at Kama Lounge for the ritual torch lighting…Discover more